 present for the arrival of a second or third child, as well as a first-baby experience.

 A woman may feel she needs a doula for many different reasons.
 Sometimes she is disappointed that continuity does not occur in her prenatal care, and wishes to have someone who 'knows her' involved in the experience.
-Some may have had a traumatic birth, or feel nervous at how birth may unfold and would like a reassuring presence.
+Some may have had or heard of a previous traumatic birth, or feel nervous at how birth may unfold and would like a reassuring presence.
 Some women feel overwhelmed at the changes coming and the volume of information available and would like some help in finding the right way for herself.
+Others may have concerns related to gender identification or issues specific to black, asian and minority ethnic mothers.
 In all of these situations and many more a doula may be able to help.

 Not at all.
 A doula is there to support you wherever you choose to give birth - whether it be at home, in a midwife-led unit, or in the hospital labour ward.
 If you do not know where you would like to give birth a doula can also help you sort through the information to clarify where would feel best and most suitable for you and your baby.